EStog/fizzbuzz/docs/source/classic_fizzbuzz.rst

 Web services [#fFastAPI]_ may also be used to generate the FizzBuzz sequence.
 Just execute `run_fastapi_server.sh` and then open in a browser http://localhost:8000/docs and a description of the available services will appear.
 You can also use http://localhost:8000/redoc to see the documentation in an alternative scheme.

+The CLI script has also options to act as a client to consume the web services.
+See ``fizzbuzz_cli.py cfbw --help`` for more details.

 .. rubric:: Footnotes

 .. [#fTyper] The CLI is written in `Typer <https://typer.tiangolo.com>`_.